Andesfluffy/PIM-APP/README.md

 cp .env.example .env
 ```

 At minimum you need to provide your MongoDB connection string and Firebase credentials.
+The database name defaults to `pim-app`, but you can override it by setting `DATABASE_NAME` in your `.env` file.

 2. Install dependencies and run the development server: